Plumbing and Electrical Safety: Why Proper Grounding is Vitally Important for Your Household Systems

 What is the term plumbing grounding?

-What are the rules for plumbing systems that require grounding?
+What are the rules for grounding in plumbing systems?

 What are the most frequent problems that arise related to plumbing grounding?